 17.11.12.
 NO ENTRY.
 Wilson demolition site, carpark view, Holiday Inn demolition, Colombo St / Tuam St. Old Council bldg in S red zone right, awaited demolition for the new Bus Interchange

-Tuam St / Manchester St crossing: Odeon Theatre facade, propped by stacked shipping containers, the rest of the old, brick theatre demolished.
-We trekked past demolition sites on S red zone Manchester St, with another good view of Holiday Inn demolition.
-Post quakes, on one Manchester St cnr, EPIC Innovation, black & blue shed was built.
-An ugly building.
+Tuam St / Manchester St crossing: We saw Odeon Theatre facade propped by stacked shipping-containers.
+The rest of the old, brick theatre was demolished.
+We trekked past demolition-sites on south red zone Manchester St, with another good view of multi-storey Holiday Inn demolition.
+Post-quakes, on one Manchester St corner, EPIC Innovation, a black & blue shed was built.
+Ugly!

 17.11.12.
 ROAD CLOSED.
 Steel mesh fence cordon.
 Manchester St / Tuam St crossing view, Holiday Inn demolition, S red zone